1995 Dime Value Checker: Errors List, āPā, “D” & “S” Mint Mark Worth

 The Reverse Of The 1995 Dime

-The reverse design features a torch in the center representing liberty, flanked by an olive sprig on the left representing peace and an oak branch on the right symbolizing strength and independence.
-This symbolic arrangement creates a balanced and meaningful composition that reflects American values.
+The reverse (back) centers on a torch symbolizing liberty, flanked by an olive branch on the left (representing peace) and an oak branch on the right (representing strength and independence).
+This three-element design creates a balanced composition that has endured without modification for nearly 80 years.

-The inscription “E PLURIBUS UNUM” (out of many, one) stretches across the field, while the name of the country and the value of the coin form the legends that surround the reverse design.
-The words “UNITED STATES OF AMERICA” curve along the upper rim, while “ONE DIME” appears at the bottom.
+The motto “E PLURIBUS UNUM” (Latin for “out of many, one”) stretches across the field between the branches.
+“UNITED STATES OF AMERICA” curves along the upper rim, and “ONE DIME” appears at the bottom.

 Other Features Of The 1995 Dime

-Additionally, the San Francisco Mint produced a special collector version made of 90% silver and 10% copper with a slightly higher mass of 2.50 grams.
-These silver proof versions were made specifically for collectors and have greater numismatic value than their circulation counterparts.
+The San Francisco Mint produced a special collector version made of 90% silver and 10% copper with a slightly higher mass of 2.50 grams.
+These silver proof versions were made specifically for collectors and carry greater numismatic value than their circulation counterparts.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)